Deepdwn/docs/content/changelog/version-0-29-0/index.md

 {{< img-simple src="images/class_diagram.png" alt="Class diagram in a code block in markdown on the left, with rendered diagram in preview window on the right.
 Class diagram shows an association between several classes and their properties and methods" >}}

-## LaTeX delimiters

-When writing your LaTeX math and chemistry expressions, you can now use single and double dollar sign characters (`$` and `$$`) as delimiters instead of ``latex ...``.
-The original format is still supported.
-This improves data portability between Deepdwn and other markdown editors, where these delimiters are more common.

 ## Tweaks